16 Advantages and Disadvantages of Ethernet | With Its Characteristics

 Robert Metcalfe invented Ethernet technology.
 It is standardized as IEEE 802.3.

-- Ethernet operates at link layer in TCP/IP model architecture.
+- Ethernet operates at the link layer in TCP/IP model architecture.

 - Ethernet offers connectionless communication.